 - a) first and last name;

-- b) social security number;
+- b) SSN;

 - c) relationship to taxpayer;

 - d) the number of months this person lived in your home;

-Temporary absences: Your child or dependent is considered to have lived with you during periods of time when temporarily absent due to special circumstances such as: illness; education; business; or vacation.
+Temporary absences: Your child or dependent is considered to have lived with you during periods of time when temporarily absent due to special circumstances such as: illness, education, business, or vacation.
 Your child is also considered to have lived with you during any required hospital stay following birth, as long as the child would have lived with you during that time but for the hospitalization.